mic-max/strawpoll-v2/README.md

 - ~Feature: Have Poll IDs start from 1~
 	- Buttons to navigate to next and prev poll
 	- Popular, random, hot, featured polls
+- ~Feature: Add version number to the footer~
 - Feature: Allow multiple votes, select box instead of radio
 - Feature: Allow adding options after the poll was already created
 - Feature: Optionally options can have an associated image, use imgur ??